|Position:||Head Diving Coach|

-Former Olympian Natasha Chikina (chick-EE-nuh) is entering her 10th season as Nebraska's head diving coach in 2014-15.
-He coaching career at Nebraska followed a successful diving career at the University of Southern California and competition at two summer Olympic Games.
+Former Olympian Natasha Chikina (chick-EE-nuh) is entering her 13th season as Nebraska’s head diving coach in 2017-18.
+Her coaching career at Nebraska followed a successful diving career at the University of Southern California and competition at two summer Olympic Games.

 With Chikina’s own success on the boards, she utilized her experience in the sport of diving and looks to lead a talented Husker diving squad toward the top of the conference and NCAA Championship berths.

 “As a coach, my job is to recognize the highest potential of each diver,” Chikina said.
 “I want to make them believe in themselves by creating a positive and goal-setting environment.
 With hard work, discipline and encouragement, I want to bring every one of them to their highest level of performance.”

 Chikina, a native of Kazakhstan, competed at the Atlanta (1996) and Sydney (2000) Summer Olympic Games.
 Chikina finished 15th at the Atlanta Games, before capturing a ninth-place finish on the 10-meter platform in Sydney.

 Between competitions, Chikina placed fourth at the 1998 NCAA Championships for the University of Southern California, where she earned NCAA All-America honors in 1997 and 1998.